Cheesy Bacon Ranch Bread

 Total Time 12 minutes

-Cheesy Bacon Ranch Bread is a great game day appetizer, made from French bread, mayo, ranch mix, cheese and bacon.
+Cheesy Bacon Ranch Bread is a great, game-day appetizer, made from crusty French bread, creamy mayo-ranch mix, cheese, and topped with bacon.

-The fall sports season is upon us, whether it’s cheering on college rivalries, drafting your Fantasy Football team, or even the Super Bowl, you’re going to need some delicious snacks to keep your energy up.
+The fall sports season is upon us!
+Whether it’s cheering on college rivalries, drafting your Fantasy Football team, or even the Super Bowl, you’re going to need some delicious snacks to keep your energy up.
+Here’s a great one to add to your mix.
+Considering it’s topped with the crowd-favorite, crispy bacon, it is sure to be a winner.

-Cheesy Bacon Ranch Bread is a great game day appetizer, made from French bread, mayo, ranch, cheese and bacon.
+Cheesy Bacon Ranch Bread is a great, game-day appetizer, made from crusty French bread, creamy mayo-ranch mix, cheese, and topped with bacon.

 Yield 12 Servings